MIC-DKFZ/semantic_segmentation/Readme.md

 The use
 of [Mixed Precision](https://pytorch-lightning.readthedocs.io/en/latest/advanced/mixed_precision.html#mixed-precision)
 reduces the training time of the models by 20% to 30%.
-In addition, Mixed Precision was able to improve the results in these experiments.
+In addition, Mixed Precision was able to improve the results in these experiments (no generality).
 Since Mixed Precision drastically reduces the training time, Mixed Precision is used as default for further experiments.